-This Sweet and Sour Pork is even better than the overly sauced, greasy take out kind.
-Tender chunks of pork are pan fried crispy on the outside, then added to sauteed onions, peppers, and fresh pineapple in a homemade sweet and sour sauce.
+This Sweet and Sour Pork has tender chunks of pork are pan fried crispy on the outside, then added to sauteed onions, peppers, and fresh pineapple in a homemade sweet and sour sauce inspired by some of our favorite Chinese take-out.

 Sweet and Sour Pork

-As much as my family loves going out for Chinese food, we prefer this Sweet and Sour Pork with a homemade sweet and sour sauce and lightly breaded crispy pork instead of the soggy, densely battered chunks of meat at some restaurants that leave me feeling underwhelmed.
+As much as my family loves going out for Chinese food, we prefer this Sweet and Sour Pork with a homemade sweet and sour sauce and lightly breaded crispy pork.

 My secret to tasty, crispy pork is to first marinate bite-size chunks of pork tenderloin, allowing it to absorb the flavor of soy sauce, sesame oil, and a few seasonings, before tossing the meat with cornstarch.